mikesoehner/MPPI/Notes.md

 13. Check for max bandwidth of 1 core (with stream?).
 How much of that do we get?
 14. Compile-time send size feature?
 15. (CUDA/HIP/)OpenMP device support?
-16. Implement reflection datapattern with experimental clang compiler.
+16. Implement reflection pattern with experimental clang compiler.